-Nestled next to our main school, Moorfield Early Years provides a bright, cosy and stimulating environment in which children aged 2 – 5 years old can explore and grow.
-Our Reggio Emilia inspired approach to learning encourages investigation, creativity and independence through the use of expert teachers and practitioners, high quality resources and a purpose-built environment.
-We are incredibly proud of our unique child-led approach to learning, which allows all our children to become masters of curiosity and discovery.
+Nestled next to our main school, Moorfield Early Years provides a naturally bright, cosy and stimulating environment in which children aged 2 – 5 years old can explore and grow.
+Alongside the free flow provision to our indoor and outdoor environments, the children also receive specialised teaching in: music, bushcraft, PE and cookery.

 “High quality interactions between practitioners and children are resulting in children demonstrating resilience, collaboration, creative thinking, problem solving and perseverance.”
 (Moderation report, 2017)

 We know from experience that our exceptional approach to learning enables children to develop outstanding skills across the breadth of the Early Years Foundation Stage curriculum and beyond.
 In the years 2018 and 2019, the percentage of our Reception children achieving an ‘expected’ or ‘exceeding’ judgement across the seventeen areas of the EYFS curriculum, was 99%.
 This compares to a 2018 national average of 70.2%.
 These phenomenal results reflect the outstanding quality of learning that takes place every day in our unique, child-led setting.
 Beyond this, nearly 50% of our Reception children have been found to exceed the expected levels for the end of the Reception year – a result well above the current national picture.